 My house is a condo triplex two blocks north of Minnesota's State Capitol Building.
 The station is a Kenwood 570G running 100 Watts without an amplifier.
 Through a hole in the wall a coax cable connects it to a center-fed half-wave 20 meter dipole tied to attic beams.
 It cost $3 and has let me confirm 272 entities on 20 phone, though at times DX can be very frustrating!
 Elevation does help, and I'm fortunate to be on top of a hill.

 Along the way I've worked all US counties, a project that took 18 years, and (finally!) all 40 CQ zones.
 Over 2400 prefixes and 300 islands have also been collected.
 Just for fun I also picked up every FCC commercial license, another long-term exercise.

 Born in New York City in 1950, after going to the University of Wisconsin I came back to the Midwest and eventually settled in St. Paul.
 My wife, Lindsay Nauen, is from South Dakota and has masters' degrees in library science and business administration.
 A self-employed accountant, we do triathlons and running events together.
 Our sons are Noah and Ben.
-I've a doctorate in geography from Rutgers and teach that online as well as some math and science at several colleges in the Twin Cities.
+I've a doctorate in geography from Rutgers and teach that online as well as some math and science at colleges around the Twin Cities.